sorydi3/Projecte_Automatica/README.md

 # Projecte_Automatica
+  - "app.mlapp" to delete
-  To run the project, for now it works with the following configuration.
+  - To run the project, for now it works with the following configuration.

 ## 1. Simulation Tab
   - Open loop (test: CR{30}, basal{0.24})